MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/remote-patient-monitoring-content.md

 **Consumer devices**

+Microsoft provides open-source SDKs to facilitate transfer of data from various consumer devices for ingestion to Azure Event Hubs:

+- The [Fitbit on FHIR](https://github.com/microsoft/FitbitOnFHIR) OSS SDK supports Fitbit devices.
+- The [Fit on FHIR](https://github.com/microsoft/fit-on-fhir) OSS SDK supports Google Fit devices.
+- The [HealthKitToFhir Swift Library](https://github.com/microsoft/healthkit-to-fhir) OSS SDK supports Apple devices.

 **Life365.health devices**

+Life365.health remote patient monitoring supports over 400 FDA approved bluetooth devices.

 #### Azure services

 **MedTech service**

-[Janna:]
-MedTech service is an integral feature within Azure Health Data Services to support remote patient monitoring.
-MedTech service is a Platform as a service (PaaS) that enables you to gather data from desperate medical devices and IoMT devices.
-The health data is converted into a Fast Healthcare Interoperability Resources (FHIR®) service format to be stored in a FHIR service.
+A cornerstone of [Microsoft Cloud for Healthcare](https://www.microsoft.com/industry/health/microsoft-cloud-for-healthcare) is the MedTech service in Azure Health Data Services, which is used to support remote patient monitoring.
+MedTech is a Platform as a service (PaaS) that enables you to gather near-real-time data from diverse medical devices and convert it into an FHIR-compliant service format and store in an FHIR service.
 MedTech service's device data translation capabilities make it possible to transform a wide variety of data into a unified FHIR format that provides secure health data management in a cloud environment.

 MedTech service is important for remote patient monitoring because healthcare data can be difficult to access or analyze when it comes from diverse or incompatible devices, systems, or formats.
 Medical information that isn't easy to access can be a barrier on gaining clinical insights and a patient's health care plan.
 The ability to translate health data into a unified FHIR format enables MedTech service to successfully link devices, health data, labs, and remote in-person care to support the clinician, care team, patient, and family.
 As a result, this capability can facilitate the discovery of important clinical insights and trend capture.
 It can also help make connections to new device applications and enable advanced research projects.
 Just as care plans can be individualized per use case, remote patient monitoring scenarios and use cases can vary per individualized need.

+**FHIR service**

+FHIR enables MedTech to successfully link devices, health data, labs, and remote in-person care to support the clinician, care team, patient, and family.
+As a result, this capability can facilitate the discovery of important clinical insights and trend capture.
+It can also help make connections to new device applications and enable advanced research projects.

 #### Analytics tools